 I developed a hybrid dice and computer game to teach students in college freshman level students about the interconnected nature of water cycle.
 I plan to expand this game model in the future to include other semi-cyclic processes in environmental science (e.g. carbon cycle, nutrient cycles, rock cycle, etc.)

 You can use Virtual Reality (VR) to increase the accessibility of field trip based class, introduce students to unfamiliar environments before visiting them there in person, engage students in experiential learning, and “bring” students to international and far away field sites that may be financially impossible to visit in person.

 There is already a wealth of 360 images in Google Street View.
-These can be viewed as is, or strung together with embedded content and questions using Google Tours.
 These virtual field sites can be explored on a computer, tablet, phone, or through a full VR headset.
 I have a small fleet of inexpensive Google Cardboard headsets ($25/each) that give students the fully immersive VR experience, especially when combined with audio recordings of the site.